Q. What is the 3% Stamp Duty Land Tax (SDLT) surcharge?

 Properties anywhere in the world are considered too.
-So, if you own a 30% share of a £300,000 ski chalet in Bulgaria and are buying your first home in the UK, you’ll be stung with the extra tax.
+So, if you own a 30% share of a £300,000 ski chalet in Bulgaria and are buying your first home in the UK, you could be stung with the extra stamp duty tax.

-Q. When did it kick in?
+Q. When did the 3% stamp duty surcharge kick in?

 Q. How is the tax charged?

-Q. How much does that translate into?
+Q. How much does the 3% surcharge translate into?

-To get an overall Stamp Duty figure on a second property, work out the regular cost first with our handy calculator.
+To get an overall stamp duty figure on a second property, work out the regular cost first with our handy calculator.
 Then calculate 3% of the purchase price and add the two figures together.